FSA Consulting installs a wide-area computer network giving Wi-Fi access to staff and guests at ROS facilities.

 FSA Consulting installed private Point to Multi-Point (P2MP) wireless network infrastructure that links each of the facilities to the Bost Building’s administrative computer network.
 All three sites now share connectivity through the Bost Building’s administrative network, allowing for the use of printers, servers, and file sharing between the three sites and remote security monitoring.

 Without adding additional Internet connectivity, Rivers of Steel needed to provide network access to the remote sites so that staff can access network servers and email, process payments for tours, and manage security from any of the three connected buildings.

 The Point to Multi-Point wireless network infrastructure would have to carry the encrypted network connection across the Monongahela River, avoiding interferences from the buildings and bridges that stand between the two, without losing signal quality or reliability.
-Green Light Wireless installed the P2MP on the rooftop of the Bost building to beam the signal to the Carrie Furnaces and then back across the river to the Pump House, using equipment that requires very little electricity, as the sites are limited to solar-power.
+FSA Consulting installed the P2MP on the rooftop of the Bost building to beam the signal to the Carrie Furnaces and then back across the river to the Pump House, using equipment that requires very little electricity, as the sites are limited to solar power.

 According to Jeffrey T. Leber, Vice President and COO of Rivers of Steel, the service has functioned exactly as intended.
 It is reliable throughout the Carrie Furnaces space, a tricky feat given the many “nooks and crannies” where the signal could become weak.
 The staff use network services regularly for back-office type needs and accessing administrative information remotely.
 The service has also streamlined the processes for tour staff, as they used to depend on potentially unreliable “hot spots” purchased from their ISP for admission and gift shop purchases at the sites.